 Now in my late 20’s, my alumnae magazine was dotted with classmates doing amazing things.
 Balancing careers, families, friendships, and marriages – or at least appearing to.
 The benefit of a small, then college, is the family culture.
 We were a family, and we all had a box seat to the success of our former housemates and classmates.
 So, where was I going?
 I was going to follow a boy.

 By age 26, I was confident and accomplished.
 I was an “unmarried female” homeowner (as all my mortgage documents ridiculously pointed out).
 I was an investor and a saver.
 I was a world traveler.
 And professionally, I was living my alma mater’s motto, I was indeed going places.

 And so, it felt like an incredible risk – to look at what I’d achieved and say “Thanks, but no thanks.
 I’m going to follow a boy instead.”

 In military life, everyone sacrifices.
 Everyone.
-Walking along the patio – a patio I had designed and paid for – I chose to invest in something for which I had only moderate clarity.
+While pacing my patio, on the phone with my bestie, I chose to invest in something for which I had only moderate clarity.
 I could have chosen to apply for the job and commute if I had been hired.
 I could have chosen to remain in my cozy condo and commit partially to something I was beginning to hope would last a lifetime.
 I could take a stand and decide that “going places” didn’t include moving from a town with ‘everything’ to a town with so little.

 As military spouses, or rather as military girlfriends, these are some of the hardest decisions we’ll make.
 If faced with the choice, do you choose the relationship or your dreams?
 Sometimes you can have both, but more often than not the dreams get shelved or reinvented, at least in part, for varying lengths of time.
 How can anyone view that as a good thing?